-3223 Determining the Amount of Advance Payment
+3233 Determining the Amount of Advance Payment

-A CE may choose to receive a full, partial or half advance payment for meal reimbursement.
+A CE may choose to receive a full, partial or half advance payment for either administrative costs or for meal reimbursement, or a combination of both.

 A full advance is 100 percent of the amount of reimbursement projected to be earned during the month for which the advance payment is issued.
 A partial advance is 75 percent of this same amount, and a half advance is 50 percent of that same amount.